Updated rules from 24 December 2020

 Travelling to Abu Dhabi from Dubai or the Northern Emirates?

-Testing is still required both in order to enter Abu Dhabi and if you stay in Abu Dhabi for more than 6 days, a further PCR test is required.
+Testing is still required both in order to enter Abu Dhabi and if you stay in Abu Dhabi for more than 4 days and then 8 consecutive days, further PCR testing is required as per this Government directive:

-Note if you are travelling from Abu Dhabi to Dubai there is no border testing required travelling in this direction.
+If you are travelling from Abu Dhabi to Dubai, there is no border testing required for travelling in this direction.